chloelavrat/NonogramQR/README.md

 # QR-Gram
-> Converter: from QR code to nonograms.
+> Converter: from string to QR code to nonograms.

 I like nonograms and I like QR codes.
 Both open the door to a new word when scanned or completed.
 That's why I created a quick and dirty python code that transfers a string into a QR-code which is then encoded into a nonogram.